Monday, February 2, 2015

 They go over using hyphenation at the appropriate time and when to spell out a number rather than using its roman numeral counterpart (any number 10 or below in-case you were wondering).
 Overall, the idea behind this post is solid, making fun of a less-than-competent website developer that probably made minimum wage while making the website while not giving the websites actual URL in order to keep the post some-what classy.
 It also makes sense that this post is on a webpage that needs questionable-at-best companies to advertise on it in order to stay afloat.
 Correspond this with the fact that the post itself has errors makes it laughable and a fun read.

-What I expected to see
+What I expected to see when I chose this article |

 3 People That Started Something